-Murgh musallam, a masala coated whole chicken, is a perfect party dish that takes very little effort to make in an instant pot.
+Murgh musallam, a masala coated whole chicken, is a perfect party dish that takes minimal effort to make in an instant pot.

 Murgh musallam definitely qualifies as a holiday-worthy dish.
 It’s perfect for a special occasion or a dinner party and guess what?
 Absolutely no one will know how easy it is to make (unless they read my blog… but don’t worry, you can totally pretend like we don’t know each other if you want).

-what is murgh musallam? how is this recipe easier to make?
+What is murgh musallam?
+How is this recipe easier to make in an IP?

 - ¼ cup water

 - 1 ½ tablespoons lemon juice

 - 1 tablespoon white poppy seeds

 - ½ cup thawed onion masala